What Are Federal Pre-Sentence Reports In Texas

 - A large percentage of probation officers are very conservative and support prison sentences in most cases.

 On a subconscious level, or perhaps on purpose in some cases, probation officers may place their particular bias or opinion in the pre-sentence report and advocate for a prison sentence.
-This occurs because individuals who are sent to prison no longer require management or supervision by the probation department and therefore, are cleared from the probation officer’s case load.
+This occurs because individuals who are sent to prison no longer require management or supervision by the probation department and therefore, are cleared from the probation officer’s caseload.
 The more cases that result in prison, the easier a probation officer’s job becomes.
 This troubling bias is unfortunately rampant in the system.

 When a pre-sentence report is mandated by a judge, the procedure requires a probation officer to conduct an interview with the individual who has either pled guilty or been found guilty after a trial.
-During the interview the individual is requested to provide information and details regarding the facts of the case.
+During the interview, the individual is requested to provide information and details regarding the facts of the case.
 An individual’s remorse, or lack thereof, and acceptance or denial of responsibility is often noted in the report and can be a factor that can impact the sentence in regard to prison versus probation.
 In addition, the individual’s personal history, criminal history, education background, employment history, and even their juvenile history may be investigated and included in the pre-sentence report.
 The probation officer has the authority to conduct interviews with others, such as witnesses or victims who may offer anything the probation deems relevant to the pre-sentence report.

-Again this process allows for bias to enter the process as the probation officer has discretion as to who they choose to interview.
+Again, this process allows for bias to enter the process as the probation officer has discretion as to who they choose to interview.
 Obviously, if all selected interviewees have negative opinions of the individual being sentenced, then these opinions weigh heavily in the report and shine a negative light upon the overall perception of the individual.

-When A Plea Offer is the Option, Does Sentencing Happen Immediately?
+When A Plea Offer Is The Option, Does Sentencing Happen Immediately?

 In the state system, unless it is known that a pre-sentence report will be advantageous to a client it is best to avoid putting a client in a situation where the pre-sentence report may have a negative bearing on their sentencing.
 Staying ahead of the timeline and knowing in advance exactly how the events will play out, such as knowing if sentencing will be immediate or delayed, and whether there will be a pre-sentence report or not, is the smart move and will always be our objective when representing our clients.
 Our knowledge and experience of the sentencing process often gives our clients additional time to handle their personal affairs properly.